Chloridea virescens: Host plants

 Chloridea virescens larvae are a field crop pest, attacking a wide variety of crops.
 As its common name suggests, it is widely described as attacking tobacco plants of the Nicotiana species, but it also favors cotton, alfalfa, clovers, soybean, and flax plants.
 In addition to crop plants, it is a common pest of vegetables and fruits such as cabbage, cantaloupe, lettuce, pea, and tomato plants.
 Aside from plants that are grown for agricultural reasons, C. virescens larvae also attack flower crops such as geranium and a large variety of weeds.

 After eggs are laid on the host plant's leaves and hatch, the larvae may chew small holes in the leaves before they reach the buds.
 They then damage the bud or growing tip of the plant.
 The leaves that expand from the buds are often ragged and distorted as a result.

 Host plant preference seems to differ by region or habitat.
 In Mississippi, cranesbill is the key early season host plant.
 In Texas, cotton is the principal host plant, but wild tobacco, vervain, ruellia, and mallow are all important hosts as well.
 Studies in Florida show that C. virescens prefer tobacco more highly than other field crops and vegetables, but cabbage, collards, okra, and tomato were all still attacked.
 However, it is notable that cotton was not present in this study.

 Movements between host plants throughout generations of C. virescens have been observed in a widespread number of environments.
 For example, in Georgia, the first two generations of C. virescens of the year (in around April and May) develop primarily on toadflax, but the third generation (in June and July) prefers deergrass.
-Future generations (between July to October) prefer beggarweed to other host plants.
+Future generations (between July and October) prefer beggarweed to other host plants.

 Other recorded food plants include Penstemon laevigatus, Desmodium species, Lespedeza bicolor, Medicago lupulina, Geranium dissectum, Rhexia species, Rumex species, Physalis species, Lonicera japonica, Lupinus species, Ipomoea species, Jacquemontia tamnifolia, Passiflora species, Sida spinosa, Helianthus species, Linaria canadensis, and Abutilon theophrasti.